SoftwareSecurityLab/UbSym/README.md

 Known Issues
 ------------
 You may get the message "node i is not satisfiable" since the detection tool can not generate appropriate input data if the symbolic buffer does not have enough space to hold the generated input.
-In this situation, you have to increase the value of parameters in the [`config.py`](https://github.com/SoftwareSecurityLab/Heap-Overflow-Detection/blob/main/Project_Files/source/config.py) file.
+In this situation, you have to increase the value of parameters `BUF_SYMBOLIC_BYTES` and `MAX_STR_LEN` in the [`VTree.py`](https://github.com/SoftwareSecurityLab/UbSym/blob/main/analysis/VTree.py) file.

 ## Authors
 * **Sara Baradaran** - [SaraBaradaran](https://github.com/SaraBaradaran)